 The french fries are hot, crunchy, and completely addictive, and they come with a whole bunch of dusting options, like garlic herb and birria, and dips like gochugaru bbq and sweet-n-sour pickle.
 If I’m honest, I need to let you know that french fries are my all-time favorite food, so the fries alone were all it took to put Fryce Cream high on my list of places to visit.

-Add the homemade soft serve ice cream, though, and suddenly my kids and husband are on board for a visit.
+Add the homemade soft serve ice cream, though, and suddenly my kids are on board for a visit.
 Choose from vanilla, chocolate, or a swirl for those who can’t decide between the two, and add on toppings like fresh strawberries, milk chocolate pretzels, sprinkles, and chocolate fudge truffle.
 This ice cream is far more delicious than your typical soft-serve.
 It is rich and creamy and full of yum.

 You can order JUST fries or JUST ice cream here, but locals know that the best way to do it is to order both — and try them together.

 It’s true.
 Most people order the french fries and ice cream combo — and then dip the fries in the ice cream.
 We were also advised to order the swirl ice cream, because customers swear that the french fry dusts hit different in chocolate versus vanilla.